Expeditionary Learning

 Furthermore, Expeditionary Learning provides opportunities for real success and failure.
 Students are encouraged to take risks, persevere through challenges, and learn from setbacks.
 This process builds resilience, adaptability, and a growth mindset, which are crucial skills for success in life.

-Expeditionary Learning also emphasizes inclusiveness and diversity.
+Expeditionary Learning also emphasises inclusiveness and diversity.
 By valuing and celebrating the diverse perspectives and backgrounds of all students, it creates an inclusive and equitable learning environment.
 This promotes cultural competence, empathy, and collaboration across diverse groups.

 A direct connection to nature is another important component of Expeditionary Learning.
 By integrating outdoor experiences and environmental education, students develop a deep appreciation for the natural world.
 This connection fosters a sense of stewardship, mindfulness, and an understanding of the interdependence between humans and the environment.